marshallbrekka/go-u2fhost/README.md

 ### The interface seems too low level, why isn't it easier to use?
 Mostly because I wasn't sure what a good high level API would look like, and opted to provide a more general purpose low level API.

-That said, in the future I may add a high level API similar to the JavaScript U2F API.
+That said, in the future I may add a high level API similar to the Javascript U2F API.